FiMDP/FiMDP/docs/source/index.rst

 ------------

-`FiMDP <https://github.com/FiMDP/FiMDP>`_ is a Python package for analysis and controller synthesis of Markov decision processes with resource constraints, here-in-after referred to as Consumption Markov Decision Processes (ConsMDPs).
+`FiMDP <https://github.com/FiMDP/FiMDP>`_ is a Python package for analysis and controller synthesis of Markov decision processes with resource constraints, modeled as Consumption Markov Decision Processes (ConsMDPs).
 The model of ConsMDPs and associated algorithms were first introduced in our work titled `Qualitative Controller Synthesis for Consumption Markov Decision Processes` presented at CAV2020  :ref:`Citation Info`.

 This package includes interactive Jupyter notebooks with examples from `FiMDPEnv`_, our related project that provides